 About us

-For nearly a decade, the scientists at Arctic BasecampArctic BasecampArctic Basecamp have disseminated actionable information about the Arctic and its critical relationship to climate change.
+For nearly a decade, the scientists at Arctic BasecampArctic BasecampArctic Basecamp have disseminated actionable information about the poles and their critical relationship with climate change.

 Now, we’re seeking to empower global leaders to enact evidence-based solutions through a groundbreaking tool: